zinrai/echoclip-ps/README.md

-# echoclip
+# echoclip-ps

-A simple PowerShell tool that listens for TCP connections and copies received text to the Windows clipboard.
+A PowerShell tool that listens for TCP connections and copies received text to the Windows clipboard.

 ## Background